Axiomata

 The Wound

 You stand in a dark room, wick exposed, wax heavy with waiting.
-The match hovers near enough to feel, and your whole self contracts.
-You have spent a lifetime protecting this form.
-Every refusal bought another day of your shape intact.
-But the wick is yellowing anyway, and the wax has cracked despite your care.
+Every refusal bought another day intact.
+But the wick is yellowing anyway, and the wax has cracked where it meets the air.
+The match hovers.
+Heat arrives before light.
 The only question is whether you will end having burnt, or having waited.
-The match moves closer.
-The moment before burning when the candle understands what burning will cost.
-Wick thinning, wax weeping itself away in slow rivers, and the form you've spent a lifetime protecting becoming air and heat.
-The darkness waits.
-You could refuse and remain whole, a perfect shape in a room that stays dark forever.
+You could refuse.
+Stay whole.
+A perfect shape in permanent dark.
 But the wick says yes.
 To this room.
 This dark.
 This hour.

 The Path

 The match touches.
 No unburning now.
 Your whole form braces against what's coming.
-The burning begins with a hiss and a blue flare at the base of the wick – the hottest point and the truest.
-The first instant is violence – heat that makes you want to scream the flame away.
+The burning begins with a hiss.
+Blue at the base of the wick.
+Fire, before it learns to perform.
+The first instant is violence, heat that makes you want to scream the flame away.
 Your edges run.
 Your guarded shape dissolves.
 You mourn the shape you were.
+And then you see what your burning has done.
 The darkness retreats.
-A wall emerges – stone, cracked, older than you knew.
+A wall.
+Stone, cracked, older than you knew.
 A face turns towards your light.
-Then more.
-The darkness was never empty.
+Then another.
+The room was full all along.
 Then – warmth.
 Your own.
-You have held heat your whole existence without once feeling it.
+You held heat your whole life without feeling it.
 Even as you thin, even as the wick chars, you understand.
 You were never the wax.
-You were the light, trapped inside it.
+You were the light – waiting inside it.

 The Shadow

-He watched the eyes.
-When they wandered, he made his flame leap.
-When they settled, he staged a crisis – a flicker, a near-extinction.
-The room cheered the rescue.
-They caught their breath at the danger.
-He learnt that they loved the threat of darkness more than the steady light.
-His wife stopped watching first.
-Then his daughter.
+The Ardent watched the eyes.
+In the early years, the room was full – his wife at the front, his daughter beside her, friends who came for the warmth and stayed for the spectacle.
+When their eyes wandered, he made his flame leap.
+When they settled, he staged a crisis, a near–extinction.
+They always caught their breath.
+His wife stopped watching first, then his daughter.
 They'd seen the performance too many times.
-One night, mid-flare, the room emptied.
+One night, mid–flare, the room emptied.
 In the silence, he heard what they'd been cheering for.
 Not light.
 Spectacle.
-The room grew bright with his burning – then dark, sudden, the applause outlasting the flame by only a breath.
-He was alone before the wick went cold. – She hoards her wax and demands a darkness worthy of her burning – a void total and permanent enough to justify the loss.
-One night, small fists pound on her door.
+The room grew bright with his burning, then plunged to black – applause outlasting flame by a breath.
+He was alone before the wick went cold. ❖ The Sparing saw what happened to her mother – wick lit for every stranger, every cause, every plea.
+By the time she needed light, her mother a stub of wax that could no longer help.
+One night, small fists on her door.
+The knocking comes in bursts – desperate, then quiet, then desperate again; the rhythm of a child who hasn't learnt whether to be angry or afraid.
 Please, a voice says.
 It's so dark.
-She calculates: this draft is too small.
-This child will leave.
-This shadow is temporary.
+She pulls back behind the door and calculates: the child will grow, leave, forget.
+The darkness isn't permanent enough.
 She does not open the door.
-She saves herself for a monumental darkness that never comes.
-Somewhere, a child who once knocked, has learnt to walk in the dark.
+Saves herself for a darkness worthy enough to answer.
+It never arrives.
+Somewhere, a child who once knocked has learnt to walk in the dark.
+She had a good teacher.

 The Cut